Did I book a skip bin with you?

 Well that was the first time I received a call about a deserted skip bin and maybe at the time I just thought it might be the exception to prove a rule that I needed to learn.

 The next deserted skip bin called is a little bit funny in hindsight, although at the time I wondered what had been unleashed on me?
 I was just coming to terms with the morning one day when I was settling down to my first coffee of the day when the phone rang.
 "Hi there, Steve from Bins Skips Waste and Recycling" I chirped happily unaware of the tirade of abuse about to fall on my unsuspecting ears.
 The accusing voice told me that the bin was meant to be picked up and it hadn't been and it was the end of the world because their plans were crumbling before their eyes.
 I fired up the computer and got to searching for the location of the offending Sydney skip bin.
 "What was the street address of the skip bin delivery in that suburb I asked politely?"
 I scanned the list of jobs in the popular suburb, but to no avail, I couldn't see their address.
 "Can I just check who you booked your skip bin with?
-Did you get a registration email or confirmation from the skip bin company??
+Did you get a registration email or confirmation from the skip bin supplier??

 Probably to my surprise I got the answer that they weren't so sure.
 I didn't quite understand the initial volley of frustration, but I guess that is what it was.
 They had probably called a half a dozen or a dozen Sydney Skip Bin companies and could not find who had delivered the bin.
 And much to my surprise they shared that the bin had no distinctive markings or the usual phone number, name or logo painted on it.
 At this point even though I had been abused I did have to admit I was feeling sorry for them and their plight to find the owner of the skip bin that sat on their driveway refusing entry into or out of the backyard.